 Publisher: Renegade Games

-After the 3rd round of the 3rd generation, the game ends and players add their end game bonuses and any points gained through last minute story twists.
+Once the specific number of journal entries is reached, players add up their sets, individual scoring birds and any journal card points triggered.
 The player with the most points is the winner.

 PROS & CONS